Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/gdpr-dsr-Office365.md

 ##### <a name="export"></a>Exportar

-Para exportar datos de facturación de clientes, use el portal de privacidad de Business Center.
-Vea [Export or delete user data using Business center privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8) (Exportar o eliminar datos de usuario mediante el portal de privacidad de Business Center).
+To export customer invoicing data, use the Business center privacy portal.
+See [Export or delete user data using Business center privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

 ##### <a name="delete"></a>Eliminar

-Después de crear y enviar una factura, no se pueden eliminar debido a las leyes de contabilidad.
-El propietario de Facturación puede solicitar que Microsoft elimine parcial o totalmente su información de Office 365.
+After an invoice is created and sent, it can't be deleted due to accounting laws.
+The Invoicing owner can request that Microsoft delete some or all their information from Office 365.

-Como alternativa, puede eliminar la cuenta de usuario del titular de la factura en Office 365.
-Vea la sección [Eliminar un usuario](#deleting-a-user).
+Alternatively, you can delete the invoicing owner's user account in Office 365.
+See the section [Deleting a user](#deleting-a-user).

 ### <a name="education"></a>Educación